-I just had to create a brownie for the fast-approaching St Patrick’s Day and these Baileys Brownies totally hit the mark.
+I just had to create a fudge brownie for the fast-approaching St Patrick’s Day and these Baileys Brownies totally hit the mark.
 Just a quick note though, these boozy brownies are for grown ups only as the alcohol in the buttercream does not get cooked out.

+There are 3 amazing layers here.
 The base is a dense and fudgy brownie – all made from scratch, in one bowl and unbelievably easy.
 It’s topped with a quick and easy Baileys buttercream and a simple chocolate ganache.

 How to make Baileys Brownies